 The fastest way to improve your bench press is through exercise selection.
-This means choosing relevant exercises that will transfer directly to the press or will build muscles that will then help you develop more strength in the press.
+This means choosing relevant exercises that will transfer directly to the barbell bench press or build muscles that will help you develop more strength.

-Exercise selection goes hand in hand with specificity which means that your training should be specific to your goals.
-In short, to bench press more weight you should be bench pressing.
+Exercise selection goes hand in hand with specificity, meaning your training should be specific to your goals.
+In short, you should be bench pressing to bench press more weight.

-However, beyond just bench pressing, there are other exercises you can select for yourself to work the upper body in a way that’s conducive to your goals.
+However, beyond just bench pressing, there are other exercises you can select when developing your bench press workouts for yourself to work the upper body in a way that’s conducive to your goals.

-Beyond exercise selection and just benching more frequently, your technique may also be what’s holding you back.
+Beyond exercise selection and just benching more frequently, your technique may also hold you back.
 If you fear this is something you need to address, check out some of our other articles that go into what you can do to fix it:

 - What Is The Best Bench Press Bar Path?
 (Mistakes To Avoid)

 - Bench Press Wrist Position: 5 Rules To Follow

 - Top 19 Bench Press Mistakes (How To Avoid & Correct)

 - How To Properly Do A Bench Press Lift Off (Step By Step)

 - Where Should The Barbell Touch Your Chest On Bench Press?